About the staff

 What I do:

-As Administrator I'm responsible for ensuring our staff, suppliers and artists get paid promptly and that our office stays organised and efficient.
-If you have a query regarding a payment or invoice from us just get in touch and I'll be happy to help.
+As Office and Publications Manager I'm responsible for ensuring our staff, suppliers and artists get paid promptly and that our office stays organised and efficient, as well as managing our book sales to both individual customers and bookshops.
+If you have a query regarding a payment, invoice or book order just get in touch and I'll be happy to help.

 You can contact Maddy at firstname.lastname@example.org.